gitrgoliveira/vault-file-encryption/README.md

 ```

 The service will:
+- Scan and process any pre-existing files in configured directories on startup
-- Monitor configured directories for new files
+- Monitor configured directories for new files (using fsnotify)
 - Queue files for processing with retry logic
 - Encrypt/decrypt files automatically
 - Save queue state on shutdown